laudena/WiFiScanner/README.md

 It is required to decide upfront where to measure the network around the house, and to provide these coordinates on the house image.
 Any image will do, but try to make it to scale.

 ---
+### More Info
-### The project uses ESP32, which can be seen here: https://www.mischianti.org/wp-content/uploads/2021/07/ESP32-DEV-KIT-DevKitC-v4-pinout-mischianti.jpg
+A DEMO video can be seen here: https://youtu.be/mV1DMqeotEE The project uses ESP32 like this one: https://www.mischianti.org/wp-content/uploads/2021/07/ESP32-DEV-KIT-DevKitC-v4-pinout-mischianti.jpg